maya-he/maya-he/README.md

 <h1 align="left">Hi 👋, this is maya</h1>
-<p align="left"> Computer Science practitioner , specializing in Python programming, machine learning, and user interface design.
+<p align="left"> Computer Science student , specializing in Python programming, machine learning, and user interface design.
 I thrive on the challenges of solving complex problems and am deeply fascinated by the ever-evolving fields of AI and Machine Learning.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">